joelpou/vehicle-detection/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched windos using GRAY zero-channel HOG features, which provided a nice result.
+Ultimately I searched windosWS using YCrCb all-channel HOG features, which provided a decent result.
 To optimize the performance I turned off spatial and histogram feature extraction.
 Not only did it save time, but classifier greatly improved.

 ### Video Implementation